evan-brass/swbrd/relay/README.md

-A purely stateless UDP relay server that speaks the TURN wire format
+A not-TURN server for making WebRTC connections without using signaling messages.